wpify/scoper/README.md

 ## Requirements

-* MacOS or Linux operating system (Windows are not supported)
+* MacOS or Linux operating system (MS Windows is not supported)
 * PHP 7.4+

 ## Usage